Measures to cope with situations of housing emergency

 - Receipts for all rent paid for the home for which the aid is requested, up to the submission date of application.

 - Standardised bank data form, in the name of the applicant, with the bank account data required in order to make the payment, stamped by the financial entity.
+In order to avoid going to the financial institution, a document certifying the bank account can be provided.

 Obtaining data electronically: